-As an Employer of Choice the Civil Service has many flexible and family friendly working policies including some opportunities for remote working which, in the Civil Service is on a blended basis.
-Please note, successful candidates may request flexible working opportunities, however, this is at the discretion of the employer and decided in line with the business needs of the organisation, and on a case by case basis.
+As an Employer of Choice the Office of the DPP has many flexible and family friendly working policies including some opportunities for remote working.
+Successful candidates may avail flexible working opportunities.
+This is at the discretion of the Office, decided in line with the business needs and on a case by case basis.

-The above represents the principal conditions of service and is not intended to be the comprehensive list of all terms and conditions of employment which will be set out in the employment contract to be agreed with the successful candidate.
+The above represents the principal conditions of service and is not intended to be the comprehensive list of all terms and conditions of employment which will be set out in the probation contract to be agreed with the successful candidate.